knoepfel/meld-serial/analysis/serial_node_timing.md

 Flowgraph seem to prefer keeping some tasks on a single thread.
 All of the *Histo-generating* tasks were run on a single thread.
-The calibrations are clustered onto a few threads.
+The calibrations are clustered onto a subset of threads, and are not distributed evenly across those threads.
 This is shown in
 <a href="#tbl-calibrations" class="quarto-xref">Table 2</a>.

 <div id="tbl-calibrations">